 Wagner Performing Arts Center

-The most recent effort by the M.A.C. has been the renovation of the historic auditorium now known as the Wagner Performing Arts Center, or WPAC.
-Contracts between the M.A.C. and the school district were signed in September 2012.
-The M.A.C., along with many community volunteers and local businesses, has since undertaken repairs and renovations with the goal of returning the long-neglected facility to its former glory.
+In 2012, the M.A.C. entered into an agreement with the Monroe School District to take on the management of the historic Wagner Performing Arts Center (WPAC).
+Since then, with the help of many community volunteers and local businesses, the M.A.C. has undertaken repairs and renovations with the goal of returning the long-neglected facility to its former glory.
 While much remains to be done, today the WPAC is once again in use by the community and the school district.

 Projects of this magnitude cannot come to fruition all on their own.
 It takes generous donations from local businesses and residents in the community in order to see a project like this come to life.
 Please visit our DONATIONS page to help donate to the cause.

 In Partnership with the YMCA and Monroe Parks & Recreation

 Since its inception the M.A.C. has been a proud co-sponsor of Movies Under the Moon, together with the YMCA and Monroe Parks & Recreation.
 On Friday nights in August, outdoor movies are shown free of charge at Lake Tye Park.
 Crafts and activities for kids 12 and under are offered starting at 8 pm, and free popcorn is provided during the movie!
 Monroe’s Parks & Recreation department supplies an outdoor screen and the movie selections with the MAC providing the evening’s pre-event entertainment.
 It is an amazing opportunity to spend the evening with family and friends, see a movie and be creative all within a few short hours!